 It is important to recognise that each use of force incident involves a unique set of circumstances, with the officer's decision making based on a suspect's actions.
 Throughout any incident our officers continuously reassess the circumstances and adjust their response as appropriate to the evolving situation.

-As part of our work to continuously improve services to our communities, we are preparing new force policy and practice to compliment the principles laid out by the College of Policing - College of Policing Authorised Professional Practice - Police use of force.
+As part of our work to continuously improve services to our communities, we are preparing new force policy and practice to complement the principles laid out by the College of Policing - College of Policing Authorised Professional Practice - Police use of force.
 The new policy will enable our processes to be less bureaucratic and will have a governance structure that places emphasis on transparency and openness alongside scrutiny of our training, equipment and officer conduct.
 It will recognise good practice and aim to further increase public confidence in Warwickshire Police.